SevDev21/disney-ai-plus/docs/diagrams/test-2/deployment.md

 - The deployment model shall include a node api representing API Pod, and infrastructure tasks must ensure it is provisioned, monitored, and reachable by its peers.
 - The deployment model shall include a node web representing Web Pod, and infrastructure tasks must ensure it is provisioned, monitored, and reachable by its peers.
-- The development team shall treat each visual element as either a deployable artifact, a runtime capability, or an integration point, and create tasks to build, configure, and test each of them.
-- Non-functional requirements (performance, security, observability, resilience) must be applied to all links and components shown in the diagram.
+- The deployment model shall include a database db, and infrastructure tasks must provision, secure, and monitor it.

 ---